tcossins1/COMP3000-gRNA-Editing-Accuracy-Prediction/README.md

 The Azimuth datasets are redistributed under the original Azimuth license (included in this repository's data folder as `AZIMUTH_LICENSE`).

+This repository now supports both Azimuth V1 and Azimuth V2 preprocessing and model training, including a new V2 model pipeline that can be selected via `FORECAS9_MODEL`.

 This project also uses the publicly available **Wang et al** datasets: